John David Washington is ready for action in these exclusive new Tenet images

 “It’s a film of great ambition and great scale that takes a genre, namely the spy film, and tries to take it into some new territory, and tries to take the audience on a ride they might not have had before, and might not be expecting,” says Christopher Nolan, talking to our sister publication Total Film magazine, in their upcoming Tenet cover story.

-You can see Nolan on set with star Washington in the exclusive new image from Total Film, above, as well as exclusive new images of Washington and co-star Elizabeth Debicki below.
+You can see Nolan on set with star Washington in the exclusive new image from Total Film, above, as well as exclusive new images of Washington and co-stars Elizabeth Debicki and Kenneth Branagh below.

 “We’re looking at first and foremost giving the audience an incredible ride in the spy movie genre, but using the audience’s facility with following the conventions of that genre to push it into some interesting and unexpected territory,” adds Nolan.